-While all these and others are to be thanked for their contributions of knowledge and material assistance, the final responsibility for what is said, of course, rests with the authors.
-The opinions expressed are the authors' and not those of the ILO or any institutions mentioned on the title page.
+While all these and others are to be thanked for their contributions of knowledge and material assistance, the final responsibility for what is said of course rests with the authors.
+The opinions expressed are the authors' and not those of any institutions mentioned on the title page.